 For this Colorado contractor, stringless concrete paving was just the opening act.

 The phrase, “having it all” often implies the need to acquire wealth, power, and status.
-Not so, for Lance Latimer who, instead, saw it as a goal for the breadth of expertise he envisioned for his company, Alpine Civil Contractors.
+Not so, for Lance Latimer who, instead, saw it as a goal for the breadth of expertise he envisioned for his company, Alpine Civil Construction.

 His vision started with a stringless slipform paving system but has since grown to include GNSS technology on almost every type of heavy equipment the company operates in all facets of the site development process.